jfrog/jfrog-cli/README.md

 # Overview
-JFrog CLI is a compact and smart client that provides a simple interface that automates access to Artifactory and Bintray through their respective REST APIs.
+JFrog CLI is a compact and smart client that provides a simple interface that automates access to *Artifactory*, *Bintray* and *Mission Control* through their respective REST APIs.
 By using the JFrog CLI, you can greatly simplify your automation scripts making them more readable and easier to maintain.
 Several features of the JFrog CLI makes your scripts more efficient and reliable:

 - Multi-threaded upload and download of artifacts make builds run faster
 - Checksum optimization reduces redundant file transfers